pryn-kb/python-test/_episodes/03-variables.md

 ~~~
 {: .output}

-## Use an index to get a single character from a string.
+## Use an index to get a single character from a string

 *   The characters (individual letters, numbers, and so on) in a string are
     ordered.
 For example, the string 'AB' is not the same as 'BA'.
 Because of